 Ever since I found out I’d be attending a wedding in Coeur d’Alene, Idaho I’ve been excited to play some golf out there.

 Scratch that, I’ve been excited to play there ever since I first saw the floating green many years ago.

-Featuring two Top 100 Public Courses (Coeur’ d’Alene Resort and Circling Raven), as well as two Top 100 Courses (Gozzer Ranch and The Club at Black Rock), there’s no shortage of high quality holes in the area.
+Featuring two Top 100 Public Courses (Coeur’ d’Alene Resort and Circling Raven), as well as two Top 100 Courses (Gozzer Ranch and The Golf Club at Black Rock), there’s no shortage of high-quality holes in the area.

-While most of the trip was wedding focused, I did manage to sneak in a round at Coeur d’Alene Resort and the unbelievable Golf Club at Black Rock.
+While most of the trip was wedding-focused, I did manage to sneak in a round at Coeur d’Alene Golf Resort and the unbelievable Golf Club at Black Rock.

 What to Expect at Coeur d’Alene Resort?

-I’ve heard story after story about the floating green at CDA, the level of service, and the meticulously manicured grounds – so I was excited to see for myself exactly what this was all about.
+I’ve heard story after story about the floating green at Coeur d’Alene, the level of service, and the meticulously manicured grounds – so I was excited to see for myself exactly what this was all about.